danielpickett/giphy/readme.md

 # Important Compatibility Note

 This app works great in Chrome, but in Firefox and Edge there's an issue (I'm not even checking IE).
 I think it's related to my use of `window.stop()`.
 When the little plus sign (+) button is clicked for the lightbox, all the gifs stop animating.
 It appears that in Firefox and Edge, `window.stop()` not only stops the loading of queued gifs, it also stops the animation of fully loaded gifs, and it never restarts them.

-# More to Come

-I consider this project done and available for early review, but there is some more commentary I will try to give if I have the time before the deadline this Friday.